ryanrclewis/saintstombs/regions/africa.md

 - Shrine of Our Lady of Kibeho

-Our Lady of Kibeho, 11/28
+  - Our Lady of Kibeho apparitions, 11/28

 Kigali

 - ???

   - Servants of God Cyprien and Daphrose Rugamba and seven companions, martyrs, d.
 4/7/1994

 # Senegal